It's competitively priced but lacks in-person support.

 - Outstanding debts

-Retirable uses this information to craft your Retirement Roadmap: a comprehensive breakdown of expected income by year coupled with your estimated living expenses.
-You’ll get a snapshot of your current financial situation with the option to edit your information as your circumstances change for an updated Roadmap.
+Retirable uses this information to create a snapshot of your current financial situation with the option to edit your information as your circumstances change.

-- Answer Retirable’s questions about your current retirement plans, financial goals, annual income, pension, savings and debts.
-Click Continue.
+- Answer Retirable’s questions about your retirement plans, financial goals, annual income, pension, savings and debts.
+Select Continue.

-- Enter your full name, email address and payment information.
+- Enter your full name, email address and mobile number.
+Select See plan.

 Pros and cons

 - Access financial advisers.
-Premium account holders gain one-on-one access to a Certified Financial Planner who can help them create a personalized retirement plan.
+You get one-on-one access to a certified financial planner who can help them create a personalized retirement plan.

 - Limited feedback.
-We didn’t find any feedback for the platform on the Better Business Bureau, Trustpilot or Reddit.
+There isn’t much feedback to source from the Better Business Bureau or Reddit.

-While a lack of complaints is definitely a plus, a lack of any feedback at all makes it difficult to gauge the quality of Retirable’s service.
+While a lack of complaints is definitely a plus, limited feedback makes it difficult to gauge the quality of Retirable’s service.
 Before you sign up, read the account holder fine print to familiarize yourself with Retirable’s policies and procedures.

 Compare retirement accounts

-If you’re not set on Retirable, compare your options to find a retirement account that fits your needs.
+If you’re not set on Retirable, don’t fret.
+There are numerous platforms equipped to help you prepare for retirement.
+Compare your options by fees, tools and investor feedback to find a retirement account that fits your needs.